The Therapist In My Pocket

 On our own, we can go round and round in circles, trying to find the light at the end of the tunnel, or the magic wand that will suddenly make everything feel better.
 What we really need, when this happens, is to talk with someone who can help us to ground ourselves again, help us to think things through, make plans, learn techniques and tools to help us cope, and help us to join things up and make some sense of why we're feeling this way.

-Struggling with difficult feelings such as fear, depression, anxiety, panic, stress, grief, anger?
-Do you feel like you are going around in circles and can't see a light at the end of the tunnel?
+It can be overwhelming to be struggling with difficult feelings such as fear, depression, anxiety, panic, stress, grief, anger.
+To feel like you are going around in circles and can't see a light at the end of the tunnel.

 Taking that step to ask for help can be a frightening one, but it can also be the beginning of stepping out of that circle and finding a different perspective.